TehGM/Wolfringo/docs/guides/customizing/client/responses.md

 ***

 >[!TIP]
-> If default @TehGM.Wolfringo.Messages.Serialization.ResponseSerializerProvider doesn't suffice your needs, you can create a [custom one](xref:Guides.Customizing.Client.Responses#custom-responseserializer) (see "Custom ResponseSerializer" below) and provide it to @TehGM.Wolfringo.WolfClient as explained in [Introduction](xref:Guides.Customizing.Intro).
+> If default @TehGM.Wolfringo.Messages.Serialization.ResponseSerializerProvider doesn't suffice your needs, you can create a [custom one](xref:Guides.Customizing.Client.Responses#custom-responseserializer) (see "Custom ResponseSerializer" below) and provide it to @TehGM.Wolfringo.WolfClientBuilder as explained in [Introduction](xref:Guides.Customizing.Intro).
 > See [ResponseSerializerProvider.cs](https://github.com/TehGM/Wolfringo/blob/master/Wolfringo.Core/Messages/Serialization/ResponseSerializerProvider.cs) and [ResponseSerializerProviderOptions](https://github.com/TehGM/Wolfringo/blob/master/Wolfringo.Core/Messages/Serialization/ResponseSerializerProviderOptions.cs) on GitHub for reference.

 ## Custom ResponseSerializer